 15 Waterloo Place, Sunderland , England

 This cabinet photograph was purchased online simply because it is an outstanding example of a British soldier on active duty in the field during the Anglo-Boer War.
-Naturally is came
+Naturally it came as

-Rather unusual and very Victorian names like Parker’s (his full name was Mawson Watson Parker) usually offer an easier path in researching the person in question than might
+Rather unusual and very Victorian names like Parker’s (his full name was Mawson Watson Parker) can offer an easier path in researching the person in question than might otherwise

-Mawson Walker Parker was born at Sunderland, Durham, England on 6 June, 1876 to Mawson Walker Parker and the former Miss Mary Ann McBreaty.
+Mawson Watson Parker was born at Sunderland, Durham, England on 6 June 1876 to Mawson Walker Parker and the former Miss Mary Ann McBreaty.
 The elder Parker made his

-living as a ship’s caulker and many families listed in the 1881census for Bishopwearmouth wear the family resided at the time also made a living in trades related to sea and ships.
+living as a ship’s caulker and many families listed in the 1881census for Bishopwearmouth where the family resided at the time also made livings in trades related to sea and ships.
 The

 census of 1891 shows the family as having moved to the nearby town of Monkwearmouth and residing at 14 Dock Street.
 The younger Mawson received his primary education at the

-Africa Medal (QSAM).
-The QSAM medal rolls for the Imperial Light Infantry (ILI) list No. 1114 Private M. W. Parker as being entitled to the medal with clasps “Transvaal” and
+South Africa Medal (QSAM).
+The QSAM medal rolls for the Imperial Light Infantry (ILI) list No. 1114 Private M. W. Parker as being entitled to the medal with clasps “Transvaal”

-“South Africa – 1901”.
-That this M. W. Parker is the same man as in the photo is confirmed by the medal roll which states that the medal was forwarded to his home address at 14
+and “South Africa – 1901”.
+That this M. W. Parker is the same man as in the photo is confirmed by the medal roll which states that the medal was forwarded to his old home address at

-The Imperial Light Infantry was a ‘colonial” unit raised in Natal from the local European population so it is rather curios as to how Parker ended up as a member.
-His name does not
+The Imperial Light Infantry was a "colonial” unit raised in Natal from the local European population so it is rather curious as to how Parker ended up as a member.
+His name

-appear in the regiment’s nominal roll and many other member’s entry in medal rolls show them as being entitled to upwards of four to five clasps.
-Could he have been a replacement?
+does not appear in the regiment’s nominal roll and many other member’s entry in medal rolls show them as being entitled to upwards of four to five clasps.
+Could he have been a

-Watson Parker who was employed as a farm attendant living at Forkes Street, Waverly.
-Further investigation turned up two burial records for a Mason Watson Parker who was listed
+Watson Parker who was employed as a farm attendant and living at Forkes Street, Waverly.
+Further investigation turned up two burial records for a Mason Watson Parker who

-as having been born in England in 1875 and having passed away on 6 may, 1944.
+was listed as having been born in England in 1875 and having passed away on 6 May 1944.
 The burial took place at Anderson’s Bay Cemetery, Dunedin, Otago, New Zealand.

-While no definitive proof exists that the Mawson Watson Parker buried in New Zealand is the same man in out photograph but there is the possibility that they are.
+While no definitive proof exists that the Mawson Watson Parker buried in New Zealand is the same man in out photograph but there is a good possibility that they are.
 Research